ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 2. Imputed or constructed value
 3. Auxiliary variable e.g., registered annual turnover

 Although predicted and auxiliary are both optional, at least one must be provided for the method to work.
-Else a method error is emitted.
+Else a suitable marker is emitted.
 Note that the predictive variable is indirectly defined as the principal variable in the predictive period.

 ### 5.2 Output Records
 Output records shall always contain the following fields with the following types:

 * Unique Identifier – Any e.g., Business Reporting Unit
 * Period – String in "YYYYMM" format
-* Original Principal Variable – Numeric
+* TPC Ratio – Numeric
-* Original Target Variables – Can be a list, numeric – nulls allowed
 * Final Principal Variable – Numeric
 * Final Target Variables – Can be a list, numeric – nulls allowed
 * TPC Marker –  To indicate the result of the Thousand Pounds Correction method, string